 Symptoms | Diagnosis | Treatment Options | More Information

 The aorta is the largest artery of the body.
 Connected to the heart’s main pumping chamber, the left ventricle, it helps to transport oxygen-rich blood throughout the circulatory system.
-Sometimes diseases can occur in the thoracic aorta (the chest area encompassing the heart and lungs) ‒ the most common being an aortic aneurysm.
+Sometimes diseases can occur in the thoracic aorta (the chest area encompassing the heart and lungs) ‒ the most common being a thoracic aortic aneurysm.

 Aneurysms, a stretching or ballooning of the artery wall, are a cause for great concern as they may tear and/or burst.
 These two critical situations may result in bleeding and potentially lead to death.
 However, with proper cardiovascular care and diligent medical surveillance, some smaller aneurysms may never pose any problems.

 Aortic aneurysms often grow slowly over time and cause few symptoms.
 High blood pressure, valvular heart disease or sudden injuries are among the potential contributors to their development.
 Increasing age is another risk factor.
 Heredity forms of aortic disease also exist for people with Marfan syndrome or Ehlers-Danlos syndrome, genetic disorders of the connective tissue.

 The care of individuals with diseases of the thoracic aorta demands a multidisciplinary approach to ensure appropriate medical attention.
 For these patients, NorthShore’s integrated cardiovascular team features expert cardiologists, cardiovascular and vascular surgeons and imaging specialists with vast experience diagnosing and treating aortic conditions such as dilation (enlargement), aneurysms or dissections (when blood leaks in-between layers of the artery wall) of the aorta.
 Our specialists work closely with primary care physicians for assistance in managing your care.